What are the True Colors Personality Types?

 Golds and Oranges

-Even though Gold and Oranges are dichotomous, they share an interest in tangible things and seeking outcomes with actual results.
+Even though Gold and Oranges are dichotomous, they share an interest in tangible things and a desire for outcomes with actual results—both personality types like having a lovely house, a nice car, and an excellent mate.

 Blues and Greens